scious/documentation/docs/scious-search/latest.md

 > Return all records where the `usage_count` is less than `40`

 We're leaning on Algolia's [Filter by numeric syntax](https://www.algolia.com/doc/guides/managing-results/refine-results/filtering/how-to/filter-by-numeric-value/#applying-a-numeric-filter) to accomplish this.
 To learn about all of Algolia's filter grammars, check out their [excellent documentation here](https://www.algolia.com/doc/guides/managing-results/refine-results/filtering/).

+Finally, please note that field names themselves (i.e. `usage_count` above) are case sensitive - they should match the case of the field names as written in your Bubble database.

 </TabItem>
 <TabItem value="Typesense" label="Typesense">